-- real estate renovations and development
+- real estate investment, renovations and development

-- some type of stock market trading
+- some type of stock market or cryptocurrency trading

-As it so happens we have explored all of these options and have first-hand experience in all of them.
+We have explored all of these options and have first-hand experience in all of them.

 In the right hands, they can all work fantastically well, but the operative word here is “in the right hands”.

-The key is that there needs to be a “fit” between the activity and you, otherwise it’s almost certainly going to end in tears.
+The key is there needs to be a “fit” between the activity and you, otherwise it’s almost certainly going to end in tears.

 For us real estate investing is too way “lumpy” and too slow.
 What I mean by lumpy is that it takes huge resources to acquire and develop property, and while you’re spending your money and time over a long period you’re not earning anything.

 This was partly due to poor choices (eg properties that needed far more than just a quick cosmetic reno) but whatever the reason, it put us right off.

 The stock market is a scary place and is dominated by institutions with vast financial resources.
 As has been well documented in the media, while there are many honest players, there are also the so-called “rogue traders” who have no hesitation of engaging in market manipulation.